evmcnb/quartz/content/Pearls/Cardiovascular Support.md

 - Dobutamine
 - Dopamine
 - Adrenaline
+- Milrinone (PDE3 inhibitor)
-- (noradrenalinem weak inotrope mostly a vasopressor)
+- (noradrenaline weak inotrope mostly a vasopressor)

 **_Positive inotropes_** are given through a **_central venous catheter_**.
 They are only used where patients can be closely monitored (e.g., ICU).
 Doses are titrated in response to changes in the patient’s clinical condition, mean arterial pressure, central venous pressure and cardiac output.